Monogram: History

 Monograms first appeared on coins, as early as 350 BC.
-The earliest known examples are of the names of Greek cities which issued the coins, often the first two letters of the city's name.
+The earliest known examples are of the names of Greek states which issued the coins, often the first two letters of their name.
 For example, the monogram of Achaea consisted of the letters alpha (Α) and chi (Χ) joined together.

 Monograms have been used as signatures by artists and craft workers on paintings, sculptures and pieces of furniture, especially when guilds enforced measures against unauthorized participation in the trade.
 A famous example of a monogram serving as an artist's signature is the "AD" used by Albrecht Dürer.